spookyGh0st/beatwalls/docs/guide/advanced-usage.md

 etc.

-::: danger
+::: danger NOTE
-The files simply get merged at runtime, custom Structures, interfaces, etc are not private per file.
+Imported files are merged into one at runtime.
+Custom Structures, Interfaces etc are not private per file and will be shared.
+This may have unintended results if the same name is used for different structures or parameters between files.
 :::

 ## Command Line Options